 Simon Rodrigue: And I think that would mean there are some base rules too when you’re going into this.
 That interconnectivity or understanding of how things work.
 So, we have a couple of rules, for instance; everything needs to have a data flow that can work with Segment so that for all of our data, we can have that universal view of the customer.
 And then all of our partners need to understand that kind of Shopify, Bold, cashier-type ecosystem so that it’s not new to them.
 And then right away, we are eliminating some partners, but some partners then catch up and say, “Hey, we’ve got something interesting to put in.”
 But it allows us to plug and unplug things with relative ease.
 I’m sure some of the product management team would cringe at me saying that because over time, some of these things become very embedded in the tech stack.
 But the whole idea is that I don’t have this hard chunk of legacy code that I’m building and maintaining.
 I’ve got my partners that are continuing to evolve and over time, the needs of the partner ecosystem may change.

-Jay Myers: Yes, fair enough.
-So, what would you say are some of the challenges then you had before this modular approach that were difficult for you to solve that are now considerably easier?
+Jay Myers: Yeah, fair enough.
+So, what would you say are some of the challenges then you had prior to this modular approach that were difficult for you to solve that are now considerably easier?

-Jay Myers: Yes, I agree.
-To me, that’s like you running a sale in a brick-and-mortar store on a hot summer day and your team is worrying if the air conditioners going to hold up and if the power going to stay on.
+Jay Myers: Yeah, I agree.
+To me, that’s like you running a sale in a brick-and-mortar store on a hot summer day and your team is worrying “are the air conditioners going to hold up” and “is the power going to stay on?”
 You need to be focusing on your business and not the infrastructure it’s built on top of and you should definitely care about that, but that shouldn’t be your primary concern.
 And I think it is for a lot of brands on Premise legacy systems.
 They’re almost more concerned about their actual infrastructure than their business.
 So, I think you hit the nail on the head there.
-Well, what would you say are some of the pros, cons, strengths, and opportunities, let’s make it a SWOT analysis of the build that you did?
+Well, what would you say are some of the pros, cons, strengths, and opportunities, let’s make it a SWOT analysis** **of the build that you did?
 What are some of the biggest strengths or opportunities, and then I’ll ask you are there any weaknesses, threats, or potential downsides of it?

 Simon Rodrigue: I think from a strength perspective, we talked a lot about it.
 It’s the ability to listen to the customer, adjust to their needs, and quickly get in and out of things.
 So, I think we talked about how quick it is to launch something but because you weren’t having to spend a lot of time building something or launching something, there’s not a lot of investment to then back out of it.